openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API

+Requirements for both the Wallet and the Verifier:

   * The Credential Format Identifier MUST be `mso_mdoc`.
-  * ISO mdoc Credential Format specific DCQL parameters as defined in Annex B.3.1. of [@!OIDF.OID4VP] MUST be used.
+  * ISO mdoc Credential Format specific DCQL parameters as defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be used.
   * Verifier MAY request more than one Credential in the same request.
   * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate DeviceResponse (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple DeviceResponses.